-Global distribution networks and logistic hubs in a global value
+Global distribution networks and logistic hubs

 Resilience of (emerging) food markets for a growing world population

-Consumer-centric solutions to make smarter choices for better health and sustainability
+Smarter consumer choices for better health and sustainability

 Food products are increasingly weighted against their sustainability impact and their contribution to health.
 In recent years food companies have changed focus to sustainable and health related food products through Innovations in products, production and distribution processes, new forms of collaborations across food chains and innovative customer relationships.